Soumyanetrap/all-in-1/README.md

 * On clicking any group, a new page should open up that shows all the members of that group.
 * Options of adding/removing people should come up for admin
 * Option to change admin should come up for admin

+### Tickets
+* Replace the remarks column with chats(this will allow both person involved in the ticket to chat)
+* Change the front-end accordingly
+* Generate a Ticket Overview(Numbers related to peding, raised resquests ect.)